-Andrei Sakharov was exiled to the closed city of Gorky in 1980, after he publicly protested the Soviet military intervention in Afghanistan of 1979.
-Whilst in exile, he lived under tight Soviet police surveillance and went on hunger strike twice to demand permission for his wife to have heart surgery in the United States.
-Elena Bonner, also sentenced to exile in Gorky in 1984, was finally allowed to go to the US for treatment in October 1985.
+Andrei Sakharov was exiled to the closed city of Gorky in 1980, after he publicly protested against the 1979 Soviet military intervention in Afghanistan.
+While in exile, he lived under tight Soviet police surveillance and went on hunger strike twice to demand permission for his wife to have heart surgery in the United States.
+Elena Bonner, also sentenced to exile in Gorky in 1984, was finally allowed to travel to the United States for treatment in October 1985.
 The European Parliament supported the Sakharovs and even debated leaving an empty seat in its chamber for Andrei Sakharov.
-The alternative idea, the establishment of a prize named after Andrei Sakharov was adopted instead.
-Sakharov was chosen because he was 'a European citizen who was the personification of freedom of thought and expression and who had decided, because of his convictions and his conscience, to renounce all the material advantages and all the honours which were open to him', as expressed by Jean-Francois Deniau, rapporteur on the initiative, to the EP plenary.
+The alternative idea, the establishment of a prize named after Andrei Sakharov, was adopted instead.
+Sakharov was chosen because he was 'a European citizen who was the personification of freedom of thought and expression and who had decided, because of his convictions and his conscience, to renounce all the material advantages and all the honours which were open to him', as Jean-Francois Deniau, the rapporteur on the initiative, said to the Parliament plenary.

-The prize was created by a resolution of the European Parliament approved in December 1985.
-A year later, Mikhail Gorbachev, who launched perestroika and glasnost in the Soviet Union, allowed Andrei Sakharov and Elena Bonner to return to Moscow.
+The prize was created by a resolution adopted by the European Parliament in December 1985.
+A year later Mikhail Gorbachev, who launched perestroika and glasnost in the Soviet Union, allowed Andrei Sakharov and Elena Bonner to return to Moscow.
 Andrei Sakharov died there in December 1989.

-In 2013, the prize that bears his name marked a quarter of a century of support to human rights going far beyond borders, even those of oppressive regimes, to reward human rights activists and dissidents all over the world.
-The human rights defenders recognised by it have paid dearly for their commitment to defending human dignity: many have faced persecution, death, loss of liberty, beatings or exile.
+In 2013 the prize that bears his name marked a quarter of a century of support for human rights, going far beyond borders, even those of oppressive regimes, to reward human rights activists and dissidents all over the world.
+The human rights defenders recognised by it have paid dearly for their commitment to defending human dignity; many have faced persecution, death, loss of liberty, beatings or exile.
 In a number of cases the winners have not been free to receive their prize in person.